IAmLokken/DeepDungeonOverlay/overlay/docs/en/SCORE.md

 Mimics and korrigans are worth additional points.

-> Value for mimic and korrigan kills
+> Value for mimic and korrigan kills:

 +``DutyClearFailed * NumberofMimicsAndKorrigans * 5``